angushtlam/universal-route-defs/README.md

 ```

 ## Documentation
-### `route(url, children)`
+### `route(url, children = {})`
 Arguments:
 _url_ - The route you want this function to resolve to.
 _children_ - Any subroutes that you want to nest under.
 Takes an object of named routes.
+By default this is empty.

+The `route` function is an important building block for this library to work.
+You will need this function puts your route definitions in the correct format.

 #### `.get(props)`
 All route functions have a `get` property that resolves the route at the given location (that means you can't name one of your routes `get`.
-Pro Tip: you should name your routes with nouns).
+Pro Tip: you should name your routes with only nouns).
 You can optionally provide an object of defined values and the route will replace any prop strings with the provided values (see usage in example above).

+### `routes(urls)`
+Arguments:
+_urls_ - The object of urls you've defined with `route`.

+This function is where all the magic happens.
+This goes through the object of `route`s you've defined and appropriately prefixes your child routes.

+### `logRoutes(urls)`
+Arguments:
+_urls_ - The object of urls you've defined with `route`.

+This function prints out all of the routes you've defined in an object with this library.
+Useful utility function.